oreillyross/coding-patterns/README.md

     - opposite direction (used for Two sum sorted)
     - sliding window (used for Longest substring without repeating characters)

+The key to using two pointers pattern in a two sum type problem is knowing the porerties of the sorted array.
+It is such that by setting the L and R bounds on the boundaries, you can work on the fact that if the sum of these two values is greater than the target, then no matter what L values you add will the sum get smaller, only bigger.
+SO you need to decrement the R value, and look in the smaller side of the array.
+Ditto if the sum is smaller, no R value to the left will make it bigger, and so you need to move the L value to the right (i.e. look for a bigger value).
+This property and the fact that there is always one solution means you can solve this in O(n) time.
+The condition where L oversteps the R bound will never be reached and you only then need one return statement in the while loop once the sum == the target, then return the L and R indexes.

 ### Sliding window pattern with example